datenstrom/yellow/README.md

 3. Open your website in a browser.

 Installation requirements are Apache, mod_rewrite, PHP 5.3+.
 Yellow doesn't come with a lot of stuff.
-[Download Yellow extensions](https://github.com/markseu/yellowcms-extensions).
+There are [Yellow extensions](https://github.com/markseu/yellowcms-extensions).

 How do I get started?
 ---------------------